Bad Idea Right?: Accolades

-Rob Sheffield of Rolling Stone ranked "Bad Idea Right?" as Rodrigo's seventh-best song in September 2023, describing it as "devilishly catchy" and picking his favorite lyric: "I'm sure I've seen much hotter men/But I really can't remember when."
-The song was included on critical lists of the best songs of 2023 at number one by Stereogums Tom Breihan and Time, number seven by The Guardian, number 10 by Zoladz, number 11 by The Fader, number 12 by NME, number 83 by Treble, and unranked by GQ, NPR, and The Skinny.
+In September 2023, Jessie Atkinson of NME listed "Bad Idea Right?" as Rodrigo's sixth-best song and Rob Sheffield of Rolling Stone ranked it seventh in her discography.
+Sheffield described the song as "devilishly catchy" and picked his favorite lyric: "I'm sure I've seen much hotter men/But I really can't remember when."
+It was included on critical lists of the best songs of 2023 at number one by Stereogums Tom Breihan and Time, number seven by The Guardian, number 10 by Zoladz, number 11 by The Fader, number 12 by NME, number 83 by Treble, and unranked by GQ, NPR, and The Skinny.
+Mel Wang of Rolling Stone Philippines ranked "Bad Idea Right?" as Rodrigo's fifth-best song in June 2026.

 Commercial performance

-"Bad Idea Right?" debuted at number 10 on the US Billboard Hot 100, becoming Rodrigo's sixth consecutive top ten single of her career, and Gutss second after the chart topper "Vampire".
-"Bad Idea Right?" eventually peaked at number seven on the chart issued for September 23, 2023.
-In Canada, it reached number nine on the Canadian Hot 100 on the chart issued for the same date and was certified double platinum by Music Canada.
+"Bad Idea Right?" debuted at number 10 on the US Billboard Hot 100, becoming the sixth top ten single of Rodrigo's career, and Gutss second after the chart topper "Vampire".
+Following the album's release, "Bad Idea Right?" rose from number twenty-six to its peak position of number seven on the chart issued for September 23, 2023.
+The song also debuted at number one on the Hot Rock & Alternative Songs chart.
+In Canada, it reached number nine on the Canadian Hot 100 on the chart of September 23 and was certified double platinum by Music Canada.
 "Bad Idea Right?" charted at number three on the UK Singles Chart and became Rodrigo's sixth top 10 single.
 The song received a platinum certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company reported that it was her 11th-biggest song in the country in February 2024.

 In Australia, "Bad Idea Right?" peaked at number three and became Rodrigo's sixth top 10 single.
 The song was certified double platinum by the Australian Recording Industry Association (ARIA) for selling 140,000 equivalent units.
 It reached number four in New Zealand and became her eighth top 10 song.
-"Bad Idea Right?" charted at number five on the Billboard Global 200.
-The song also peaked within the top 30 at number 4 in Ireland, number 11 in Singapore, number 14 in Greece and Latvia, number 17 in Panama, number 19 in Portugal, number 27 in Norway, and number 29 in the Netherlands.
-The song received a platinum certification in Brazil and gold in Poland, Portugal, and Spain.
+"Bad Idea Right?" received a platinum certification from Recorded Music NZ.
+The song charted at number five on the Billboard Global 200.
+It also peaked within the top 30 at number 4 in Ireland, number 11 in Singapore, number 14 in Greece and Latvia, number 17 in Panama, number 19 in Portugal, number 27 in Norway, and number 29 in the Netherlands.
+"Bad Idea Right?" received a double platinum certification in Brazil and gold in Belgium, Mexico, Poland, Portugal, and Spain.